uzerpllp/uzerpfrepple/README.md

 **Calendars** |
 -- | -- | default | | Applied as the *available* calendar for Operations, Sub-operations and Locations.
 This calendar represents working time in the factory.
 -- | -- | supplier | | Applied as the *available* calendar to 'outside' sub-operations to model supplier lead time in days.
 The calendar must have 8 hours available Monday - Friday (assumes supplier only work on weekdays).

+*Locations are modelled at the uzERP Store level and named using the store code*

 **Note: this connector has not been tested on windows**